ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

    ```
    {: pre}

-7. Copy data over from the `/mnt` to the target volume (vdd):
+7. Copy data over from the `/mnt` to the target volume (`vdd`):

    ```sh
    cp –avf /mnt /data
    ```
    {: pre}

-8. After copy is completed, unmount and delete the image file, if no longer needed.
+8. After the copy is completed, unmount and delete the image file, if no longer needed.

    ```sh
    guestunmount /mnt